roeszler/kapthol/README.md

 Considering the importance of user experience (UX) and user centred design (UCD) in all web / app developments, and to better develop my understanding, I have spent a portion of my time to include a mock-up of the research and information that may be gleaned from such a process.

-I gave attention to this process in the knowledge that this will be an invaluable tool as I progress in my studies and working life.
+I gave attention to this process in the knowledge that this will be an invaluable tool as I progress in my studies and career.

-Below are links to the markdown documents I have created to assist my understanding of the development design processes as it would relate to a live project.
+Below are links to markdown documents I have used as a framework to develop, design and document the processes typically seen in a live project.

-The mockup documents will be referred to as required within the text and/or you can be accessed them all here:
+The mockup documents will be referred to as required within the text.
+You can be accessed them here:

 1. [Strategy Plane](docs/ucd/1-strategy.md) (working example)
 2. [Scope Plane](docs/ucd/2-scope.md) (framework only)